The AMOS project has been disseminated widely through a variety of means:

 AMOS was presented at the poster session during CARIC'S 3rd National Research Forum, which showcases projects funded since CARIC's inception in 2014.

 Udisien Woy from the University of Sheffield AMRC presented on Bulk Additive Manufacturing during the EASA Workshop in Additive Manufacturing, September 28th – 29th 2016, Cologne.
 Woy also gave an AMOS overview at the SAE AMS AM meeting hosted by Norsk Titanium, 23-26 April 2018, Norway.

-The AMOS project was highlighted at the NordDesign 2018, Design in the Era of Digitalization conference, August 14-17, Linköping University.
-Integrating additive manufacturing and repair strategies of aeroengine components in the computational multi-disciplinary engineering design process, p.17, during Session 5C on additive manufacturing (p.17 of programme).
+The AMOS project featured in the conference proceedings for NordDesign 2018, Design in the Era of Digitalization, August 14-17, Linköping University.
+The paper, Integrating additive manufacturing and repair strategies of aeroengine components in the computational multi-disciplinary engineering design process, was highlighted during Session 5C on additive manufacturing (p.17 of programme).
 This paper was also highligted to industry during a training session at GKN Aerospace.

 The AMOS project has been featured in Building expertise for additive repair, Nuclear AMRC News, No. 33 Q4 2018, p.9 and Additive repair for aerospace, Nuclear AMRC, Helping manufacturers win work in nuclear 2019 brochure, p.7.

 In February 2019, the Nuclear AMRC news reported on how Udisien Woy discussed AMOS as part of the additive manufacturing showcase at the launch of Nuclear AMRC Midlands.
 Further details of this event can be seen on our website.
 ECN have also given an overview of AMOS on their open days.